-The ITEST Robotics and Entrepreneurship project at New York University Tandon School of Engineering is a professional development opportunity for New York area high school science and math teachers.
+The ITEST Robotics and Entrepreneurship project at New York University Tandon School of Engineering is a professional development opportunity for New York area high school science and math teachers (will also consider CTE teachers).
 Funded by the National Science Foundation, under its Innovative Technology Experiences for Students and Teachers (ITEST) program, the project uses robotics and engineering design practices as the curriculum focus to create hands-on science and math curricula.
 Each summer, two teachers and four students from eight high schools across New York City will learn, build, and evaluate robots and related technology at NYU Tandon, then implement elective robotics classes and capstone projects at their schools.

 WITH TEACHERS and STUDENTS, THE PROJECT IS:

 - Developing and refining curricula that promote project-based, hands-on, instruction to help students learn, understand, and apply underlying science and math content through robotics and entrepreneurship activities.

 - Deepening teachers’ technical, pedagogical, and content knowledge, through robotics design experiences.

 - Fostering teachers’ skills and attitudes for integrating robotics-based learning in required science and math classes.

 - Enabling teachers to use their students’ interest in robotics to help them learn required science and math content.

 - Introducing K-12 teachers and their students to the processes of entrepreneurship including business planning, social entrepreneurship, new product development, intellectual property, and raising funding.

 - Discover the science and math inherent in doing robotics activities